Uncommon Valor: A Vietnam Story: John A. Thorburn

 Staff Sgt.
 John Andrew Thorburn (August 26, 1946, in St. Albans, Queens − January 7, 2010, in Port Jefferson, New York) was an American war veteran who for seven years served in the United States Army and the United States Air Force during the Vietnam War.
 Thorburn received several medals for his service.
-In the Army he was with the 101st Airborne Division (The "Screaming Eagles").
+In the Army, he was with the 101st Airborne Division (The "Screaming Eagles").
 He was later assigned with the Green Berets into the 10th Special Forces Group.
 In June 1968, Thorburn transferred to the Air Force.

 On March 14, 1970, Thorburn was on a long-range reconnaissance patrol (LRRP) from the Ban Me Thuot East Airfield in South Vietnam aboard a UH-1P "Papa" Huey helicopter as a member of the 20th Special Operations Squadron (The "Green Hornets").
 The helicopter was shot down near the Duc Lap Special Forces Camp by enemy ground fire which resulted in pilot USAF Capt Dana Allen Dilley's death and three wounded airmen, with Thorburn and the other gunner sustaining serious injuries.
 An Army helicopter from the 155th Assault Helicopter Company on the same operation retrieved the airmen and took them to Cam Ranh Air Base.
-Thorburn was later discharged following injuries he received.
+Thorburn was later medically discharged from the Air Force following injuries he received.

 Staff Sergeant Thorburn was awarded the Conspicuous Service Cross by New York State Senator John J. Flanagan for his accomplishments in the Vietnam War.
 He also earned several awards and decorations from the United States Army and Air Force, including the Distinguished Flying Cross (twice), Purple Heart, and Air Medal (four times).